Dronte/pyright-remote/README.md

 There is a pip package called `pyright` that installs pyright which I don't recommend to use.

 [Install](https://github.com/nvm-sh/nvm "nvm") it as described in the doc.
-When your nvm installation works install node version.
-Version 16 worked for me, but not the later ones.
+When your nvm installation works, install node.
+Node version 16 worked for me, but not the later ones.
 Install it by running: `nvm install 16`
-This will install the latest avaliable (`v16.17.1` at the moment of writing this lines.
+This will install the latest available (`v16.17.1` at the moment of writing this lines.
 Would be used further as an example) version of node.js v16 and create appropriate folder `~/.nvm/versions/node/v16.17.1/`.
 You can check it up by running `~/.nvm/versions/node/v16.17.1/bin/node -v` which should print you `v16.17.1`.
 It should also provide you with an installed npm [node.js](https://en.wikipedia.org/wiki/Npm_(software) "wikipedia") in the same directory.